Liam-Deacon/phaseshifts/phaseshifts/doc/introduction.rst

 + The program accepts three sources of atomic potentials:

-    1. E. L. Shirley’s atomic program [#]_ applied together with Mattheiss’s superposition method.
+    1. E. L. Shirley's atomic program [#]_ applied together with Mattheiss's superposition method.

     2. The DFT-SCF program of V. Eyert using the full-potential